 I am now retired from my day job and focus extensively on my work as an independent artist.

-One year fundamental college course in Arts and Crafts.
+I did my formal art education in Norway: One year fundamental college course in Arts and Crafts.
+One-year fundamental college course in Drama and Music.

 Iain Isacsson